4 Accounting Transactions that Use Journal Entries and How to Enter them in QBO

 Shareholder/employees of corporations and owners of sole proprietorships may be entitled to a home office expense deduction under certain circumstances.
 If you qualify:

-Create a spreadsheet that list 100% of the following home office expenses for the year including:
+Create a spreadsheet that list 100% of the following home office expenses for the year which most frequently includes the following:

 On the spreadsheet indicate the percentage of the home that relates to the home office portion only and multiply by the total amount above to get the home office expense for each category